 - take samples and photographs of food, and inspect your records

-- serve a hygiene improvement notice setting out what you legally need to do
+- serve a hygiene improvement notice setting out what you need to do

 - detain or seize suspect foods

-- serve a hygiene emergency prohibition notice which forbids the use of premises or equipment
+- serve a hygiene emergency prohibition notice.
+This forbids the use of premises or equipment

 - recommend a prosecution in serious cases.

 If a prosecution is successful, the Court may ban a person from managing a food business.
 It could also lead to a fine or imprisonment.